 With gradual cultivation, you develop the continuum of placement on the object."

-Into any rashi and any bhava, Budha will bring His portfolio behaviors:
+Into any rashi and any bhava, blustering bantering bididing Budha can bring His portfolio behaviors:

 Budha in any condition will use that condition for purposes of